lenary/abis/README.md

 These are partially documented in: https://gitlab.com/x86-psABIs/Linux-ABI

-There is a discussion forum for this gABI: https://sourceware.org/pipermail/gnu-gabi/
+Discussion for this gABI is also handled in: https://sourceware.org/pipermail/gnu-gabi/

 ## Other Languages